adamdruppe/adrdox/README.md

 Once it is build, run `./doc2 path/to/your/package --directory where/html/goes`

+It works best if you build a whole package at a time.
+You might want to hack the program to make the search and index (there are bools in main that enable this) and if you keep them in the current directory, it will be better at incremental builds.

 Copy style.css and script.s into the directory along with the HTML, then open one of the files in your browser.
 You should see the result!